michellevit/GR-Demo/README.md

 ## 1. Architectural Decisions<a name="how-to-basics"></a>
-- See current routes: rails routes

-  - This updates Gemfile with current dependencies

 ## 2. What I Learned<a name="what-I-learned"></a>
-- See current routes: rails routes

-  - This updates Gemfile with current dependencies

 ## 2. How To Interact With DB (Development)<a name="how-to-db-development"></a>